 An example of a situation where a regret apology may be used is when someone seriously injures or even kills someone out of pure self-defense.
-In this case, the individual likely feels justified in their actions because their actions kept them alive, but may feel remorseful for pain inflicted on the friends and family of the person who attacked them.
+In this case, the individual likely feels justified in their actions because their actions kept them alive, but may feel regret for pain inflicted on the friends and family of the person who attacked them.

 A regret apology could sound like this: “I am sorry for the hurt I have caused you by doing (specific behavior).”
-In the case of the doctor giving a shot to child, a regret apology may sound like this: “I’m sorry that the shot hurt you and that you were scared.
+In the case of the doctor giving a shot to child, a regret apology may sound like: “I’m sorry that the shot hurt you and that you were scared.
 But this is going to help you become stronger when you’re older, which is why we go to the doctor to get shots.”

 An example of this could be giving an apology to someone who has lost a loved one.
 In this case, the apologizer likely had nothing to do with the death of the loved one but wishes to be compassionate towards them.
 This could sound like: “I am so sorry for your loss.
 I know (loved one) was so important to you.”

 A social harmony apology fits the requirements of the empathy apology: the apologizer does not acknowledge their behavior has hurt another and does not believe their behavior was wrong.
 However, the difference between a social harmony apology and an empathy apology lies in underlying motivations.
 Often, people use a social harmony apology with the intent of avoiding conflict or preserving peace with others.